shishirgoenka/snaps-boot/doc/source/install/install.md

 >:warning: This step will reboot each target server when it is done.
 Wait a few minutes then ping and/or ssh each management server to verify
 it is back up.

+> Note: This is an optional step and the same functionality is also present in -b option (static ip of target host are set after pxe boot )

 #### Step 8
 Go to root directory of the project (e.g. `snaps-boot`)